An injury can happen anywhere. You could rear-end someone on the way to work, slip and fall at the grocery store or break your leg playing sports.

 - Whether you’ve sustained a catastrophic injury or a minor one, tell your employer ASAP.
 An on-the-job injury may require both you and your employer to fill out an accident or injury report.

 - See a doctor as soon as possible.
 Which doctor you can see may be up to you or it may be up to your employer.
-Read more about how to choose a doctor for a work-related injury and talk with your employer to ensure you make the right choice.
+Talk with your employer to ensure you make the right choice.

 - Listen to your doctor.
 It is an absolute necessity to follow your doctor’s instructions when dealing with a workers’ comp claim.

 - Get a copy of any doctor’s notes that outline your work restrictions and give a copy of these notes to your employer.

 - Track how much time you have spent away from work as a result of your injury or illness.